madvagabond/ocaml-bdsm/spec.md

 Let field:s be a field that takes s bytes.

-Let field~s be a field who's contents are of size s represented as an unsigned integer of size bytes. ie size:4 body:size
+Let field-s be a field who's contents are of size s represented as an unsigned integer of size bytes. ie size:4 body:size

 Note all integers are unsigned.